ansys/pyfluent/doc/source/api/core/solver/fielddata.rst

 ----------------------------

-In order to access field data, launch the fluent solver, and make field data available (e.g., by reading case and data files):
+In order to access field data, launch the fluent solver, and make field data available (for example, by reading case and data files):

 .. code-block:: python